I’m Sorry. Will you forgive me?”

 My friend and I had just finished a fine meal at Word of Mouth Cafe near the Rapides Parish Courthouse in downtown Alexandria.

-The man really got in my grill.
+The guard really got in my grill.
 He was about my age, much taller, and seemed to enjoy lording it over me and showing who was the boss.

 I glanced at my nearby friend, who stood speechless.

-Now, my hackles were up, and I was ready to go toe to toe with the security guard.
+I caught my breath.
+I was ready to go toe to toe with the security guard.

 Then, I thought of something I’d learned ten years ago.